 He played 27 games for the Chicago White Sox during the rest of 2002, hitting .287 with a .384 on-base percentage and good range in the field at second base and shortstop.
-He was also in Triple A with Charlotte, hitting .280 with a .372 on-base percentage.
-The next season he had 73 games with the White Sox before he was traded.
+He was also in AAA with the Charlotte Knights, hitting .280 with a .372 on-base percentage.
+The next season, 2003, he had 73 games with the White Sox before he was traded.
 In the 73 games, he had hit .255 and drew walks well, although his range at second base slipped to a bit below average.

 He spent the rest of the 2003 season with the Cincinnati Reds, hitting .290 and playing second base.
 Cincinnati kept him for the whole 2004 season, the first time Jimenez had gotten over 350 at-bats with one team in one season.
 He hit .270 and drew enough walks to have a .364 on-base percentage, with good range in the field.
-The following year he hit .229 in 35 games for the Reds and hit .278 in 90 games for Chattanooga, and became a free agent.
+The following year, 2004, he hit .229 in 35 games for the Reds and hit .278 in 90 games for the Chattanooga Lookouts, then became a free agent.

 In 2006 he played 28 games in the majors, split between the Texas Rangers and the Oakland Athletics, hitting .183 between the two teams.
-He spent most of the 2006 at Sacramento, hitting .304 with a .413 on-base percentage.
-The regular A's second baseman Mark Ellis had injuries, so Jimenez appeared in 6 post-season games with the A's, hitting .125.
-He was released by the Oakland Athletics after the 2006 season.
+He spent most of the 2006 with the Sacramento River Cats, hitting .304 with a .413 on-base percentage.
+The regular A's second baseman Mark Ellis had injuries, so Jimenez appeared in 6 postseason games with the A's, hitting .125.
+He was released by the team after the season.

-Got the first hit in Citizens Bank Park in 2004 off of Phillies pitcher Randy Wolf.
+Jimenez recorded the first hit in Citizens Bank Park in [2004 off Philadelphia Phillies pitcher Randy Wolf.
 It was a double.
-Jimenez drew seven bases loaded walks in 2004, the second most in a season since 1957 (current through 2006).
+Jimenez drew seven bases-loaded walks in 2004, the second most in a season since 1957 (current through 2006).